flowdev/comb/error_handling.md

 These are the modes:

 ##### happy:
-Normal parsing discovering and reporting errors (with `State.NewError`).
+Normal parsing discovering and reporting errors
+(with `State.NewError` or `State.ErrorAgain` for cached results). \
+The error will be recognized by the immediate parent branch parser.

 ##### error:
 An error was found but might be mitigated by backtracking and the